 In 2001, Agoudine joined Ballet Internationale in Indianapolis where his repertory included the peasant pas de deux in Giselle, Prince Siegfried in Swan Lake, the Chinese, Russian and Spanish dances in The Nutcracker, among others.
 In 2002, for the Ballet Internationale Academy he choreographed Erinnerung an Wien, a one-act ballet with music by Johan Strauss.
 In 2002, he joined the Universal Ballet Company in Seoul as guest artist and participated in the International Ballet Competition in Varna as a choreographer and partner.
 In 2003, he won the Bronze Medal at the 7th New York International Ballet Competition.

 Agoudine joined American Ballet Theatre as a member of the corps de ballet in April 2004.
-His roles with the Company include the High Brahmin and Head Fakir in La Bayadère, Gavrilyich in The Bright Stream, Dr. Coppélius in Coppélia, Gamache in Don Quixote, Bottom in The Dream, Cockerel and the Notary's Clerk in La Fille mal gardée, a leading role in The Garden of Villandry, Wilfred in Giselle, Tsar Dodon in The Golden Cockerel, The Old Soldier in The Green Table, Count N in Lady of the Camellias, Njegus and the Lead Pontevedrian Dancer in The Merry Widow, Russian Dance in The Nutcracker, Olga’s Father in On the Dnieper, Escalus and Friar Laurence in Romeo and Juliet, Puss–in-Boots in The Sleeping Beauty, the Spanish Dance in Swan Lake, Pluto in Sylvia, Antonio in Alexei Ratmansky’s The Tempest and roles in Bach Partita, Sinfonietta and With a Chance of Rain.
+His roles with the Company include the High Brahmin and Head Fakir in La Bayadère, Gavrilyich in The Bright Stream, Dr. Coppélius in Coppélia, Pasha in Le Corsaire, Gamache in Don Quixote, Bottom in The Dream, Cockerel and the Notary's Clerk in La Fille mal gardée, a leading role in The Garden of Villandry, Wilfred in Giselle, Tsar Dodon in The Golden Cockerel, The Old Soldier in The Green Table, Count N in Lady of the Camellias, Njegus and the Lead Pontevedrian Dancer in The Merry Widow, Drosselmeyer and the Russian Dance in The Nutcracker, Olga’s Father in On the Dnieper, Escalus and Friar Laurence in Romeo and Juliet, Puss–in-Boots in The Sleeping Beauty, the Spanish Dance in Swan Lake, Pluto in Sylvia, Antonio in Alexei Ratmansky’s The Tempest and roles in Bach Partita, Sinfonietta and With a Chance of Rain.

 He created the roles of the Butler and the Majordomo in Alexei Ratmansky's The Nutcracker, Catalabutte in Ratmansky's The Sleeping Beauty, Chef and Doctor in Whipped Cream and a role in Everything Doesn't Happen at Once.